 The D&AD Yellow Pencil is the ultimate creative accolade.
 But don't take our word for it.
-We asked our friends in the creative community to share their advice on what it takes to win a Yellow Pencil.
+We asked our friends in the creative community to share their advice on what it takes to win one.

-Here's a selection of what they had to say on how to win a yellow pencil.
-It's vital advice if you want to push your creative output to the best it can be.
+Here's a selection of what they had to say - vital advice if you want to push your creative output to the best it can be.

 The fastest and more assured path to winning a Yellow Pencil is to do the rarest thing in our industry, create something new.